Avoiding Probate in North Carolina

 Simplified Probate Procedures

-Even if you don't do any planning to avoid probate, your estate may qualify for North Carolina's simplified "small estate" probate procedures.
+Even if you don't do any planning to avoid probate, your estate might qualify for North Carolina's simplified "small estate" probate procedures.
 For more details, see Probate Shortcuts in North Carolina.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).

 Get Professional Help